 The data arising from the project, initiated in 2016, will be open for scientists and researchers anywhere to access.

-“The HCA is such a huge endeavor that it wouldn’t be possible by any single organization, or indeed any single country,” remarked Sarah Teichmann, head of cellular genetics at the Wellcome Sanger Institute.
+In conclusion, “The HCA is such a huge endeavor that it wouldn’t be possible by any single organization, or indeed any single country,” remarked Sarah Teichmann, head of cellular genetics at the Wellcome Sanger Institute.